dranjan/python-plyfile/README.md

 can easily be serialized to a PLY header (using `str`) or converted to `numpy`-compatible type descriptions (via the `dtype` method).

-In theory, the `properties` attribute of a `PlyElement` instance could be manipulated before serializing the data to perform some types of coercions, but this isn't well tested or documented.

 ## Creating a PLY file

 The first step is to get your data into `numpy` structured arrays.
 Note